ryan-kp-miller/Chicago-Crime-Analysis/Project_Planning.md

 ## Web App
+- [ ] Pre-aggregate dataset to reduce lag when displaying and filtering the visualizations
 - [ ] Create an introduction page with a description of the data, a summary of the analysis, and a short description of the different pages in the web app
 - [ ] Create a page with a Choropleth map of crimes throughout the city
 - [ ] Create a page with different data visualizations from the data exploration stage: